raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

 Naturally.
 Everything's an object, everything follows the same rules, we don't need to remember a bunch of special cases, because we aren't peeking at the implementation and directly manipulating an object's internal state.

+> "You aren't serious about OOP until you subclass Class."

 ### going beyond

 We haven't looked at `defineMethod`'s implementation, but presumably it looks something like this: